 Between 30 and 60 units (depending upon the student's background) of 200-numbered courses specified by the School of Business Administration at least 24 of which must be completed in residence.
 Not more than 6 units of approved transfer credit are acceptable for this degree.
 Credit earned by correspondence is unacceptable.
-Not more than a total of 6 units in Course 297, Research, and Course 298, Special Study, will be accepted for credit toward the degree.
-Master of City Planning Fifty-six units of approved 100- or 200-numbered courses earned in graduate standing, at least 30 of which must be completed in residence.
+Not more than a total of 6 units in Course 297, Research, and Course 298, Special Study, will be accepted for credit Master of City Planning Fifty-six units of approved 100- or 200-numbered courses earned in graduate standing, at least 30 of which must be completed in residence.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 56 units for the degree.
 Credit earned by correspondence is unacceptable.
-Not more than a total of 9 units in courses 297 and 298 will be accepted for credit toward the degree.
-Master of Social Work degree:
+Not more than a total of 9 units in courses 297 and 298 will be ac- Master of Social Work degree:

 Fifty-six units of 200-numbered courses specified by the School of Social Work at least 24 of which must be completed in residence.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 56 units for the degree.
 Credit earned by correspondence is unacceptable.
-Not more than a total of 9 units in courses 297A, 297B, and 298 will be accepted for credit toward the degree.
-(E) COURSE REQUIREMENTS:
+Not more than a total of 9 units in courses 297A, 297B, and 298 will be accepted (E) COURSE REQUIREMENTS:

-In all master's degree curriculums offered at San Diego State, any course completed more than seven years prior to the date on which all requirements for the degree are completed cannot be used to satisfy the foregoing unit requirements except that the Graduate Council, on the recommendation of the department or school concerned, may extend the time for students who pass a comprehensive examination in the relevant course, A maximum of six units may be validated for recency by examination.
-With the approval of the appropriate graduate adviser and the Dean of Graduate Studies, a more recently completed course may be substituted for an out-dated one, or substitute course work of equal unit value, not yet completed, may be assigned.

-In the event that more than six units of course work become invalidated in the semester following the seven-year deadline, the departmental graduate adviser shall determine which units may be validated by comprehensive examination.
-Substitute course work shall be assigned for the remaining out-

-A course completed prior to seven years of the date that the official dated courses. master's degree program is approved cannot be listed on the program.
+In all master's degree curriculums offered at San Diego State, any course completed more than seven years prior to the date on which all requirements for the degree are completed cannot be used to satisfy the foregoing unit requirements except that the Graduate Council, on the recommendation of the ommendation of the department or school concerned, may extend the time for students who pass a comprehensive examination in the relevant course.
+A maximum of six units may be validated for recency by examination With the course of the co nation.
+With the approval of the appropriate graduate adviser and the Dean of Graduate Studies, a more recently completed course may be substituted for an out-dated one, or substitute course work of equal unit value, not yet In the event that more than six units of course work become invalidated in the semester following the seven-year deadline, the departmental graduate adviser shall determine which units may be validated by comprehensive examination.
+Substitute course work shall be assigned for the remaining out- A course completed prior to seven years of the date that the official master's degree program is approved cannot be listed on the program.
+A minimum of nine units of courses listed on the official program of study must be enrolled in and completed after advancement to candidacy for the Master of Arts, the Master of Science, the Master of Public Administration, and the Master of Business Administration degrees.
+A minimum of 24 units on programs of study for the Master of City Planning, and the Master of Social Work degrees must be enrolled in and completed after advancement to candidacy.
+Specific courses required in the basic 30, 36, 30-60, or 56 units and the requirements concerning foreign languages are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements for the Master's Degree.

-the

-nd

-of

-in

-irn.

-is,

-of

-al

-A minimum of nine units of courses listed on the official program of study must be enrolled in and completed after advancement to candidacy for the Master of Arts, the Master of Science, and the Master of Business Administration degrees.
-A minimum of 24 units on programs of study for the enrolled in and completed after advances of Social Work degrees must be enrolled in and completed after advancement to candidacy.

-Specific courses required in the basic 30, 36, 30-60, or 56 units and the specific courses required in the basic 30, 36, 30-60, or 36 units and the requirements concerning foreign languages are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements for the Master's Degree.

 (F) THESIS: